Applying for a scholarship questions

 - a domestic student.
 For the purposes of this scholarship, this is defined as:

-Yes, individuals will need to apply for the scholarships.
+Yes, individuals will need to apply for the scholarship.
 Evidence of initial eligibility will be required to receive the first scholarship payment.
 Evidence of ongoing eligibility will be required to receive the second and third University Component scholarship payments.
 The individual who is the eligible nursing and/or midwifery student will need to apply for the scholarship.

 The first round of the Health Service Component scholarship will not be available until late 2026.
 Further information will be provided regarding the application process for the Health Service Component in due course.